This post contains affiliate links. I earn money from qualifying purchases.

 These rechargeable power banks will be able to keep your phone charged if there is an emergency.
 I was very grateful to have some during recent power outages.
 I also use them when traveling and to charge camera gear.
 Rechargeable fans and lights can also be powered off of these batteries.

 If you have a larger budget you can also get much bigger power stations such as this Jackery one which has a much bigger capacity.
 Some of them have a lot of capacity, but can also get very expensive and probably only make sense if you intend to use them for a lot of hunting or camping trips as well.
+It is a good option for apartment dwellers who want to be able to charge things, but don’t have the option of getting a generator.

 Entertainment during a power outage

 Do not underestimate the importance of entertainment.
 If you do not have power for several days people will get hot, bored, and cranky.
-Paperback books, puzzles, and board games can be a life saver.
-Be sure to load up music, audiobooks, and podcasts on your phone before the storm hits.
+Bored people can make bad choices.

 Dutch Blitz, Cover your Assets, and Regicide are card games that my family really enjoys.
-Regicide can also be played on a normal deck of cards.
+Regicide can be played on a normal deck of cards.